shubham526/trec-ikat-website/docs/guidelines.md

 - Title of the topic cannot be used.

+- All fields within the run, as shown in the sample on this website, are **mandatory**.
+You may choose not to submit a PTKB statement ranking; in this case, the `ptkb_provenance` field may be kept empty in the run; however, it **must** be present.

+- The `passage_provenance` field can have up to 1000 passages -- less is ok but not more.

+- Within the `passage_provenance` `list` in the run, each `dict` should have another  field called `used`.
+This new field will be a `boolean` field indicating whether or not that passage was used to construct the response.
+If none of the passages have the `used` field set to `True`, then we will consider the top-5 passages as provenance for that response by default.

 - The file `2023_top_1000_query_results.zip` provided on the "Data and Resources" page of this website is based on the manually rewritten queries.
 Teams may use them in their submission; however, please note that such submissions would be automaitcally considered as `manual`.